barnardn/gcdemo/README.md

     Keys 1-2 of 2 for "nbarnard@doximity.com".
 Enter number(s), N)ext, or Q)uit > 1

-I added that account as a user:
+For the live part of the demo, on my other laptop I will add my Dox account as a collaborator:

     git-crypt add-gpg-user nbarnard@doximity.com

 committed and pushed the changes to github.

+And back on my work laptop, pull and unlock.